whilekofman/aviquest/README.md

 # Aviquest

 ## Background
-<a href='https://aviquest.herokuapp.com' alt=''>Aviquest</a> is a gamified task managing system that allows users to create their own tasks for their life and be motivated to actually complete each task.
-Every user will start off with an Avitar character that they can customize and embark on quests.
-With each task that the user completes, they can progress on an ongoing quest to earn rewards that users can use to purchase weapons and equipment.
-This allows users to view life errands as a game rather than a chore, which will motivate users to be super productive.
+<a href='https://aviquest.herokuapp.com' alt=''>Aviquest</a> is a gamified task manager application that allows users to create their own real life tasks and complete them to receive rewards.
+Every user will start off with an Avitar character that they can be customized and embark on quests.
+With each task that the user completes, they can progress and complete quest to earn rewards that can be used to purchase weapons and equipment.
+The application aims to incentivize users for completing tedious chores and mundane tasks to help them complete tasks and build good habits.

 ## Technologies